Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Sliced bread banned in the U.S.".</h2 head><h3 quote align='center'>"On this day in 1943, the U.S. Secretary of Agriculture Claude R. Wickard temporarily declared a ban on the sale of sliced bread as part of the wartime effort.
-However, the order faced intense backlash from consumers and was consequently struck down by the government by early March.
-Read today's edition of Today in History > >".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Lucille Ball's baby is born on television".</h2 head><h3 quote align='center'>"On this day in 1953, American actress Lucille Ball welcomed a baby boy\u2014both on and off-screen.
+She had a planned C-section delivery in real life, but her character on the hit sitcom I Love Lucy gave birth as well, breaking some of the stigma surrounding pregnancy and childbirth on television.
+About 44 million people watched the episode, titled \u201cLucy Goes to the Hospital.\u201d Read today's edition of Today in History > >".</h3 quote></h3 OTD